Kitzingen: History

 During World War II Harvey and Larsen Barracks were both German military bases.
 The German Air Force used Harvey Barracks for an airport and they would flood the landing strip there when Allied forces would fly overhead.
 Below Harvey Barracks were multiple levels of hangars which still contain some German World War II aircraft.
 The hangars were booby-trapped by the retreating Germans close to the end of World War II.
 Tunnels were said to have been constructed by the Germans from the airfield out to the nearest highway, so that aircraft could be launched off the road to intercept allied planes.
 Because of the danger involved, no one had been inside the tunnels.
 In the late 1970s and early 1980s when the 2nd Brigade, Third Infantry Division was located there, private exploration companies offered to descend into those underground hangars and tunnels, but that idea was rejected for safety reasons.
 Again for safety reasons no one has explored those tunnels since World War II.

 During the Cold War, Kitzingen was a staging area for the U.S. European Command's (USAREUR) air defenses against possible Soviet air and nuclear attack.
 Two U.S. Army Bases, Larson Barracks and Harvey Barracks, were located in the town.
 For many years it housed the 2nd Brigade of the Third infantry division.
 One of these battalions, 6-41 Field Artillery, as well as portions of other units including 2 platoons from the 1-15 Infantry Battalion, were deployed to Operation Desert Storm in 1990 and served with distinction.
 These units were eventually reflagged units of the First infantry division.
 On March 29, 2007, Larson Barracks and Harvey Barracks were handed back to the German government, with the move of the 1st Infantry Division back to the United States.

 Marshall Heights Housing Area contained apartment houses for the majority of the American dependents.
 It included a commissary (later moved to Harvey Barracks), dependent schools for Grades Kindergarten - 8th Grade, and an AYA (American Youth Activities).
 High School students rode buses to Wurzburg American High School.

 Since January 2007 there have been no more US Army personnel based in Kitzingen.
 Facilities are closed down and surveillance is discontinued.

+Geography and climate

+Kitzingen has an oceanic climate (Köppen: Cfb; Trewartha: Dobk), the highest national temperature in Germany was measured at 40.3 C on 5 July 2015, and was later exceeded by Lingen's 42.6 C on 25 July 2019.

+The Kitzingen weather station has recorded the following extreme values: